qrvey/partner-portal/docs/composer/05-Working with Data/Datasets/03-Analyze/exporting.md

 * All chart exports adhere to their applied filters and other configuration settings.
 * Additional filters can be applied to charts, dashboards, and reports from the workflow.
 ![data_export](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/3.4.3.4_exporting/export20.png#thumbnail-60)

+## Scheduling Exports
+You can use the Schedule Exports feature to automatically produce exports at specified intervals and send them to an email address.
+For more information, see [Scheduling Exports](../../../03-Managing%20Your%20User%20Profile/scheduling-exports.md).

 </div>